 Proof of completion of all required training courses (including refresher training) must be maintained on the site at all times.
 Form EG&G-2580, Health and Safety Permit Card, is acceptable proof of training provided all the required training is documented on the card and is current.
-Certification cards or copies of the certificate(s) issued by instructors or the institution where the training was received are also acceptable proof of training, and may be carried by personnel in lieu of Form EG&G-2580.
+Certification cards or copies of the certificate(s) issued by instructors or the institution where the training was received are also acceptable proof of training, and may be carried by personnel or maintained at the task site in lieu of Form EG&G-2580.